PhantomPWR/pp1-weedy-gonzales/README.md

 <br>

 ### **Fix**
-After asking on Slack and searching on [W3Schools](https://www.w3schools.com/html/html_form_input_types.asp), I realised that the input `type="tel"` needs a `pattern` attribute, containing the desired format to use as a reference.
+After asking on Slack and searching [W3Schools](https://www.w3schools.com/html/html_form_input_types.asp), I realised that the input `type="tel"` needs a `pattern` attribute, containing the desired format to use as a reference.

 As the company's target audience is located in the Southern England, I decided to use the following pattern: